Restor-Foundation/tcd/docs/prediction.md

 - Segmentation maps
 - Instance segmentation polygons, exported as a shapefile
 - Other reporting information

+[ pipeline flow diagram ]

+## Prediction filtering

+If you're having trouble with false positives in instance segmentation results (for example tree shadow being detected as crowns), you can try filtering predictions using semantic segmentation results which tend to be very accurate.
+You need to run a semantic segmentation job first in order to generate a confidence map, then you can run predict in instance segmentation mode with the `--filter` option.
+The output will be an additional shapefile containing filtered polygons.

 ## Spatial information in images